Appalachian State vs. Arkansas State NCAA Football Odds, Plays and Insights | November 6, 2021

 Arkansas State Stats and Trends

-- Arkansas State's games this year have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Arkansas State's games this season have eclipsed the over/under three times in seven opportunities (42.9%).

-- This season the Red Wolves score three more points per game (27.5) than the Mountaineers surrender (24.5).
+- This year the Red Wolves rack up three more points per game (27.5) than the Mountaineers allow (24.5).

-- Arkansas State is 3-1 against the spread and 1-4 overall when the team records more than 24.5 points.
+- Arkansas State is 3-1 against the spread and 1-4 overall in games when it records more than 24.5 points.

 - The Red Wolves have turned the ball over two more times (15 total) than the Mountaineers have forced a turnover (13) this season.